 Information for teachers

-The SNSA complement the assessment information gathered from everyday learning situations, and through observation and interaction with children and young people.
-The SNSA will:
+To complement the assessment information provided from everyday learning situations, and through observation and interaction with children and young people, the NSAs:

-- provide diagnostic reports detailing areas where children and young people have shown particular success or where they require further development
+- provide diagnostic reports detailing areas where children and young people have shown particular strengths and where they require further support

-- help you to make decisions about the next steps in learning, both for individual children and in terms of the particular approaches used in the classroom
+- help you to make decisions about the next steps in learning, both for individual learners, and in terms of the particular approaches used in the classroom

-- provide you with additional information to consider when making a professional judgement on a child’s progress in achieving the relevant Curriculum for Excellence level.
+- provide you with additional information to consider when making a professional judgement on a learner's progress in achieving the relevant Curriculum for Excellence level.

 What you need to know as a teacher